Error-correcting neural networks for semi-Lagrangian advection in the level-set method

-After defining $\mathcal{V}_i(\vv{x})$, we instantiate circular-interface level-set functions with evenly spaced radii from $r_{\min}$ to $r_{\max}$.
-For each radius, we choose $N_C$ random centers within the unit square $[-1/2, +1/2]^2 \subset \Omega$.
-Then, we use the resulting $\phi(\vv{x})$ to create the starting coarse and fine grids, $\mathcal{G}_c^0$ and $\mathcal{G}_f^0$, with uniform bands around $\Gamma^0$.
-Next, we evaluate $\phi(\vv{x})$ and $\mathcal{V}_i(\vv{x})$ on both meshes and conclude with preparatory reinitialization before interleaving advection and collecting samples.
+with evenly spaced radii $r_\circ$ from $r_{\min}$ to $r_{\max}$.
+For each radius, we choose $N_C$ random centers $\vv{x}_\circ = (x_\circ,\, y_\circ)^T$ within the unit square $[-1/2, +1/2]^2 \subset \Omega$.
+Then, we use the resulting $\phi_\circ(\vv{x})$ to create the starting coarse and fine grids, $\mathcal{G}_c^0$ and $\mathcal{G}_f^0$, with uniform bands around $\Gamma^0$.
+Next, we evaluate $\phi_\circ(\cdot)$ and $\mathcal{V}_i(\cdot)$ on both meshes and conclude with preparatory reinitialization before interleaving advection and collecting samples.
 To improve the accuracy on the fine grid, we use $B_c$ times as many redistancing operations on the nodal level-set values $\vv{\phi}_f^0$ as we do on the coarse-grid $\vv{\phi}_c^0$.
-Specifically, we have selected $\nu = 10$ iterations for solving \cref{eq:Reinitialization}, which is typical for many level-set applications.
-Besides $\ell_c^{\max}$ and $\ell_f^{\max}$, $\nu$ is another parameter limiting the scope of $\mathcal{F}_{c,f}(\cdot)$; the reason is that one must determine $\nu$ ahead of time depending on the problem and the accuracy-performance tradeoff.
-Last, we launch the {\tt IntAdvectAndCollectSamples()} procedure and accumulate the output samples into the learning data set $\mathcal{D}$.
+In this study, we have selected $\nu = 10$ iterations for solving \cref{eq:Reinitialization}, which is typical for many level-set applications.
+For example, Mirzadeh \etal opted for 20 steps in \cite{Mirzadeh;etal:16:Parallel-level-set}, but we have chosen half of it because \cref{eq:CircularLevelSetFunction} is not far from a sign distance function, and we only need accurate results within a small band around $\Gamma$.
+In this regard, the practitioner could choose a larger $\nu$ to improve level-set smoothness but should keep in mind that redistancing is costly when one uses high-order schemes \cite{Chene;Min;Gibou:08:Second-order-accurat}. $\nu$ is thus another parameter limiting the scope of $\mathcal{F}_{c,f}(\cdot)$; the reason is that one must determine $\nu$ ahead of time depending on the accuracy-performance tradeoff.
+To conclude, \Cref{alg:GenerateDataSet} launches the {\tt IntAdvectAndCollectSamples()} procedure and accumulates the output samples into the learning data set $\mathcal{D}$.